Tokyo

 Hotel near Ueno/Asakusa,Tokyo

 With a stay at Grids Tokyo Ueno Hotel & Hostel in Tokyo (Ueno), you'll be within a 5-minute drive of Ueno Park and Sensoji Temple.
-This hostel is 2.2 mi (3.6 km) from Tokyo Skytree and 2.4 mi (3.8 km) from Tokyo Dome.
+This hostel is 2.4 mi (3.8 km) from Tokyo Dome and 2.5 mi (4 km) from Tokyo Skytree.
 Satisfy your appetite at the hostel's coffee shop/cafe.
 Quench your thirst with your favorite drink at the bar/lounge.
-Continental breakfasts are available daily from 7:00 AM to 10:00 AM for a fee.
+Buffet breakfasts are available daily from 7:00 AM to 10:00 AM for a fee.
 Featured amenities include luggage storage, laundry facilities, and a safe deposit box at the front desk.
 Make yourself at home in one of the 33 air-conditioned guestrooms.
 Complimentary wireless internet access is available to keep you connected.
 Bathrooms have hair dryers and slippers.

 Very Good